Andy Zaltzman: Edinburgh Festival Fringe

-Melbourne International Comedy Festival
+Other stand-up

 Zaltzman performed at the Melbourne International Comedy Festival for the first time in April 2007, winning the coveted Piece of Wood Award, given to the best show as voted for by other comedians.

-Other stand-up

 In 2011 Zaltzman appeared as a guest stand-up comic on Russell Howard's Good News Extra.
 In 2013 he also contributed a review of that year's World Snooker Championship to BBC Television's regular coverage of the event.

 Since mid-2014 Zaltzman has toured Satirist for Hire, where questions and comments are solicited from potential or confirmed audiences (usually via email or social media) before performing at venues, giving parts of the show a constantly evolving order and structure.
 In December 2014, Zaltzman performed at the Lord's Taverners charity Christmas lunch.